-Likely as you wrap up your semester and look forward to your summer break, finding self storage near your campus is the last thing on your mind.
+As you navigate semesters and breaks, finding self storage near your campus is the last thing on your mind.
 Still, it is pertinent that you find secure self storage for your dorm room’s contents prior to heading home for the break.
 Look no further than Mr. Storage in Toledo, Ohio for your source of affordable state college storage units.
-Learn how to conquer common college storage mistakes this summer through our handy guide below!
+Learn how to conquer common college storage mistakes this year through our handy guide below!

 Similar in worth, Mr. Storage offers a free storage calculator to customers online.
 Simply input any items you plan to store, and this handy calculator provides an estimate as to how much storage space you will need.
 Use the estimated space provided to determine the appropriate storage unit for your needs.
 Avoid the mistake of downsizing and choose the right size storage unit today!